sky1614/Healthcare-chatbot/README.md

 # healthcare-chatbot
 ## Important Note !!
-Please note that the project is no longer maintained.
+Please note that the project does not have dataset.
 If anyone wants to expand it further, simply clone it to your own local , make changes and push to your own github account.

 Thanks all !!!